 Laundry symbols, or care tags, come with a new garment to assist with helping to wash and care for the item you have bought.
 Don’t make the mistake of just throwing your clothes into the washing machine.
-Check the care labels and lengthen the life of you clothing.
+Check the laundry tag symbols and lengthen the life of your clothing.
 Care labels will help you stop shrinking, color running, bunching and creasing of fabrics.

 Here are the common laundry symbols and their meaning.

 - The tub with the wavy line means the item is machine washable.
 Temperatures in the tub ranging from 30o and higher are there to indicate the temperature from cold to warm to hot.

 - The tub with a single line underneath indicates a synthetics cycle on your machine

 - The tub with a double line underneath means a gentle, delicate or wool wash.